5 Best Wineries in the Douro Valley + How to Visit Them

 Portugal, Douro Valley, Vines

-Really intimate, small, charming and quiet, this top Douro Valley winery offers guided tours by the owners themselves.
+Really intimate, small, charming and quiet, the top Douro Valley winery of Quinta de Marrocos offers guided tours by the owners themselves and is easily one of the best Douro Valley wineries.

-Beautiful to visit, especially in harvesting season, port and wine tastings are all on offer here, as well as dinner and accommodation if you want to stay longer to soak in the gorgeous location and charming stories from the owner.
+Beautiful to visit, especially in harvesting season, port and wine tastings are all on offer here, as well as dinner and accommodation in the form of small boutique hotel if you want to stay longer to soak in the gorgeous location and charming stories from the owner.

 Quinta de Marrocos won the gold medal for best vintage wine in 2018, so you can rest assured these guys know their stuff!